nitinCodeTest/Belong-code-test/README.md

 ## Available Scripts

-In the project directory, you can run:.\
+In the project directory, you can run:

 ### `yarn install`
-Install dependencies .\
+Install dependencies

 ### `yarn start`
 Runs the app in the development mode.\